 Protein will NOT make you “bulk up” – in fact it will give you strong lean muscles, that will help you burn fat.
 Plus protein fills you up, so you don’t end up over-eating the stuff that does make you overweight like sugar and processed foods !
 Just one serve of pregnancy and postpartum safe protein powder contains up to 26 g of protein.

-My protein smoothie recipes are a great place to start….have them for breakfast, snacks or even in the middle of the night if those pregnancy or post nursing cravings hit !!
+My protein smoothie recipes are a great place to start to improve you protein intake….have them for breakfast, snacks or even in the middle of the night if those pregnancy or post nursing cravings hit !!

-Try them, trust me research has proven that protein helps stabilize blood sugar levels, which can help you manage and avoid gestational diabetes, hormone fluctuations, hunger pangs, headaches and nausea.
+Let me know if my Facebook Community what recipes you try and if you have felt more energised and had reduced cravings by boosting your protein intake.
+Science says and research has proven that protein helps stabilize blood sugar levels, which can help you manage and avoid gestational diabetes, hormone fluctuations, hunger pangs, headaches and nausea.
 Plus if you are facing nausea or food aversions you may find that eating small amounts of protein (like my smoothie recipes above) will help.

 Protein requirements increase during and after pregnancy, and are actually considerably higher than the current conventional prenatal nutrition guidelines (see my interview with Nutritionist Lily Nichols).
-So please make sure you are nourishing both you and your baby quality and a variety of protein sources.
+Try to make sure you are nourishing both you and your baby quality and a variety of protein sources.